 How an Inverter Generator Works

 All generators use two main parts to produce energy – the engine and the alternator.
 Engines need fuel type like propane or gasoline to create a chemical reaction and transmit movement to a shaft.

 Alternators have a rotor and a stator.
 The engine shaft spinning the rotor puts power in the stator.
 This power goes to the generator’s control panel, which then powers your appliances, home, power tools, and whatever other items you need.

-This device converts the AC power into a direct current, or DC power.
-A computer inside the generator converts the DC power once more into AC before the energy enters the control panel.
+This device converts the AC power into a direct current or DC power.
+A computer inside the portable generator converts the DC power once more into AC before the energy enters the control panel.